thalesIII/tabHelper/README.md

     create + download the book
-        --on view, replace the main area with a recreation of the songbook pdf (added previewPage to state and configured toggling using the buttons) --add icons to the page buttons
+        --on view, replace the main area with a recreation of the songbook pdf (added previewPage to state and configured toggling using the buttons) --create a title page,
-            --create a title page, pages for every tab in the songbook programatically --pdf creation and downloading with the other button
+            --and pages for every tab in the songbook programatically --pdf creation and downloading with the other button

 Spotify: